texx2818/catalogrr/README.md

 # Shelfie

-A self-hosted catalog for physical media.
-Books, movies, music, games — anything you own.
+personal self-hosted catalog for your physical media. books, movies, music, games — anything you own.

 ## Running with Docker